Alsweider/SpotiQuit/README.md

 # How-to

 "its not even an RPG at all! i mean look at it! in what way is this supposed to be an RPG if you can do quests and stuff? all you do is press one butten the entier time!" ([Axman13](https://youtu.be/4Z2Z23SAFVA))

+# Virus Protection

+Security software like [SmartScreen](https://www.pcworld.com/article/406832/how-to-get-past-windows-defender-smartscreen-in-windows-10.html) in Windows Defender and other antivirus programmes are often overly cautious with small and lesser-known software projects (especially if you don't buy a code signing certificate for around 500 DM from Microsoft).
+To assess the security of a programme, we recommend a scan with [Virustotal](https://www.virustotal.com), where a large number of scanners check the uploaded file.
+For secure files, the vast majority of scanners should generally signal "undetected".
+Individual false detections (so-called false positives) occur again and again, even with the most harmless programs, because virus scanners use different detection methods.